Ollrogge/RIOT-FIDO2/README.md

 To try out the FIDO2 authentication process, visit a FIDO2 test website such as: [WebAuthn.io](https://webauthn.io/).
 There you can try out the registration and authentication process using this implementation.

 The default settings on the site should work.
-Just choose a username.
-And click register.
+Just choose a username and click register.

+Please use the Google Chrome or Chromium browser.
+Other browser currently do not support CBOR messages.